Prem-CyberSec/GIT_Tutorial/Contributions.md

 5. **Create a Pull Request**:

-- Go to the repository on GitHub and create a new **[pull request](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/pulls)** from your branch to main.
+- Go to the repository on GitHub and create a new **[Pull request](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/pulls)** from your branch to main.
 Provide a clear description of your changes and why they are needed.

 ## Reporting Issues

-- If you encounter any bugs or have suggestions for improvements, please report them by creating an issue in the **[repository](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/issues)**.
+- If you encounter any bugs or have suggestions for improvements, please report them by creating an issue in the **[Repository](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/issues)**.
 Be sure to include as much detail as possible, including steps to reproduce any bugs.

 ## Code of Conduct